-In this article, we’ll be looking at joint pain relief and natural remedies for joint pain that you can do at home, for both long-term and short-term joint problems.
+In this article we’ll talk you through joint pain relief and remedies for joint pain that you can do at home, for both long-term and short-term joint problems.

 It is important that you do not use this information to self-diagnose any joint pain you may be experiencing, and if you have any concerns then please contact your GP.

 So, just how many types of joint issues are there?
 According to the NHS, there are seven different types of joint pain, listed below:1

 - Hip pain

 - Foot pain, including your ankle and toes